Cash flow has been a growing cause for concern within the sector for a number of years.

 - Foundation Derbyshire

 The Coronavirus Fund is supporting foodbanks and befriending services in Derbyshire with grants of £1,000.
 The fund’s remit may then be increased to include other charitable organisations tackling the impact of COVID-19.
+The Coronavirus Fund is currently open and accepting applications, please visit the Foundation Derbyshire website for details.

 - Greenham Trust (Berkshire and Hampshire)